 6. You too, will get old.

-Ok… You probably did get that memo, but didn’t pay much attention.
+You probably did get that memo, but didn’t pay much attention.
 It happens.
-Your soul might stay the same, you will probably still feel like a teen ager, but the body ages… a lot!
-Use your body while it’s still young. 😏
+Your soul might stay the same, you will probably still feel like a teenager, but the body ages.
+Quickly.
+Use it while it’s still young.

 7. Just like ‘forever’ and ‘never’ are false and uncontrollable premises, there is no good or bad.
 It’s all relative.
 No one ever catalogues themselves as the ‘bad guy’.
 Watch this video from a former CIA officer to understand what I mean.
 It changed my perception.
 We all believe we are doing good in our strange minds for our own strange life situations.
 Even the worst of criminals.
 More than ever, its important to listen to others with different views of the world.
 I have so many debates with my 5 year old when he tells me I’m playing ‘the good one’ or ‘the bad’ one.
 It’s easy to catalogue people that way, but reality is much more complicated.
 Don’t stay in the surface.